chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 ## 6. Optimizing Remote Running
 - There are several ways you can speed up the process of editting, copying, and running files in the remote server.

-- One way is writing commands in quotes when running the `ssh` command to run it directly.
+- One method is to write commands in quotes when running the `ssh` command to run it directly.

-- Another way is using semicolon ( ; ) to run multiple commands in one line.
+- Another method is using semicolon ( ; ) to run multiple commands in one line.

 - A common and quick way to rewrite the previous code is using the up-arrow (↑) on the keyboard